Don (franchise): Don 2: The King is Back

 A PlayStation 2 game, Don 2: The King is Back, was released in India in February 2013 as the final PAL game for PS2.

-Mobiles games
+Mobile games

-Mobile video games based on Don 2 were also made as tie-ins during its release by Fugu Mobile and included Don 2: The Pursuit (a racing game) and Don 2: Prison Break and Don 2: Eliminate Vardhan.
+Mobile video games based on Don 2 were also made as tie-ins during its release by Fugu Mobile, including Don 2: The Pursuit (a racing game), Don 2: Prison Break and Don 2: Eliminate Vardhan.

 Other Indian language remakes

 Don has a number of South Indian remakes and spin-off films.

 Billa series

 Billa is a South Indian film series based on Don, including three Tamil films, as well as a Telugu remake.